 - Mount in the vehicle at a convenient height and angle for drivers and co-drivers to access.

-- Ensure location of the installed tablet does not block driver view (including mirrors and gauges) or interfere with vehicle safe operation of the vehicle’s controls.
+- Make sure the location of the installed tablet does not block driver view (including mirrors and gauges) or interfere with vehicle safe operation of the vehicle’s controls.

-- Ensure that the placement of the tablet allows drivers/co-drivers to easily dock and undock the tablet.
+- Make sure the placement of the tablet allows drivers/co-drivers to easily dock and undock the tablet.

-- Ensure mounting surface is strong enough to support RAM mount and the tablet.
+- Make sure the mounting surface is strong enough to support the mount and the tablet.

 - Choose a location which is within easy reach of driver/co-driver, and within normal line-of-sight.